sznowicki/nowicki-io/content/blog/20231216-kukei-beggining/index.md

 So the answer to this is that everyone has their own index.
 Docs are in docs index, blogs in blogs, big outlets in magazines.

 This way every query in kukei.eu has grouped results page.
-First docs (bet is that you are looking for docs), then blogs (deep dives, stories related to your search, maybe some innovative thoughts), then magazines (same as blogs, but hey, we're promoting small ones here).
+First docs (bet is that you are looking for docs), then blogs (deep dives, stories related to your search, maybe some innovative thoughts), then magazines.

 I strongly believe this is a good way to go.
 During working on this project I found so many great content in my index that probably doesn't have enough attention that is unbelievable.